As a new parent, buying one of the best baby bottles is going to be at the top of your priority list.

 2. The Size of the Nipple

-The amount of drops that goes into the child’s mouth is very important since a baby doesn’t have the capacity to adjust the amount of liquid that goes down their gullet.
+The amount of drops that goes into the child’s mouth is very important.
+This is because a baby doesn’t have the capacity to adjust the amount of liquid that goes into their gullet.

 This is why the size of the nipple should be ideal to use for all kids.
 Go for a small size in case the flow is too much for the baby.

-In this review, we review some of the best bottles out there that are suitable for newborns to make it easy for you to choose the right one for your baby, right away!
+Here, we review some of the best bottles out there that are suitable for newborns.
+This should make it easy for you to choose the right one for your baby!

 1. Philips Avent Natural Newborn Baby Bottle Starter Set